rust-lang/rustc-dev-guide/src/analysis/well-formed.md

 Items are, generally speaking, "Things that get defined."
 Item-wfck[^item-wf-module] only happens at the signature level for types and functions, including the methods and implementations.
 This doesn't happen for Free Type Aliases other than Const Generic argument type checking.

-Items are a major entry point for performing term well-formedness.
-Because Items contain Terms, item-wfck can invoke term well-formedness checking.
+Items are a major source of checking well-formedness of terms.
+Because Items contain Terms, item-wfck must check that those terms are well formed.

 Item-wfck has more responsibilities than just collecting the obligations of its internal type-level terms and passing them to the trait solver.
 We do not talk about all of these here, but they can be found at the individual `check_*` functions in [the item-wfck module](https://doc.rust-lang.org/nightly/nightly-rustc/rustc_hir_analysis/check/wfcheck/index.html).